The Hair Aid story began in 2010 when founder and CEO, Selina Tomasich, was holidaying in the Philippines when she met two nuns living in Manila.

-Back home in Australia, she gathered volunteer hairdressers to join her next trip.
+Back home in Australia, she gathered volunteer hairdressers to join her next project.
 The response for hair cutting training grew and in 2013 Selina founded Hair Aid and registered it as a not-for-profit in Australia.

 Hair Aid has now grown and is established worldwide.